Hans-Joachim Denecke Award

 - All members of the German Society of Skull Base Surgery (the Society) may enter for the award.

-- Three copies (reprints or print-ready manuscripts in either English or German) of the work are to be submitted to the Society’s General Secretary by no later than 15 July.
+- A digital copy (manuscript in either English or German) of the work is to be submitted to the Society’s Registry by no later than 15 July.

 - The decision of the adjudicating panel shall be final.
 It shall be communicated in writing to the Society’s President, accompanied by the submitted entries.
 The award shall be conferred on the occasion of the Society’s annual conference.
 The award may, in exceptional cases, be shared.